zaehk/VIP_demo/README.md

 The screen can be reloaded pulling down so if an error is shown, the user can reload the screen easily.

+## MOVIE DETAIL
-MOVIE DETAIL: when the user clicks on any movie, a new screen with the movie details will be shown.
+when the user clicks on any movie, a new screen with the movie details will be shown.
 This screen contains an overview of the vilm, cast members and crew members.
 Also, if available, a list of reviews will be shown.

 ![alt text](https://i.imgur.com/9kT14S7.png)